Community Lending Program

 in a qualified income census tract

-or park, that serves a qualified rural county
+- Construct a community facility that serves a qualified rural county

-- Improve infrastructure or a site in a lower-income
+- Improve infrastructure in a low-income

-- Renovate a manufacturing facility to create jobs
+- Renovate a facility to create jobs

-for low- to moderate-income persons
+for low-income persons

 - Provide equity bridge financing for a Low Income

-Housing Tax Credit project
+Housing Tax Credit projects

-- Refinance the debt of a day care facility serving
+- Refinance the debt of facility serving

 For rural areas, targeted income levels are household